Warsaw Wind Band Conducting Competition 2025

 STAGE III

-Rehearsal with chamber wind ensemble at the Józef Elsner Hall at the Fryderyk Chopin University of Music in Warsaw.
+Rehearsal with chamber wind ensemble in the Szymanowski Hall at the Fryderyk Chopin University of Music in Warsaw.

 STAGE IV